RoseLeighton/HackableDEF/md/tmp.md

 have arisen in which citizens can act as co-creators in the design of products or even their neighborhoods.
-Baccarne et. al. have described these initiatives as evocative of a hacker ethic, as these living labs ‘promote\[s\] the idea that anyone is capable of performing a variety of tasks rather than relying on paid experts or specialists.’
-(Baccarne, Mechant, Schuurma, De Marez, & Colpaert, 2014)
+Baccarne et. al. have described these initiatives as evocative of a hacker ethic, as these living labs ‘promote the idea that anyone is capable of performing a variety of tasks rather than relying on paid experts or specialists’ (Baccarne, Mechant, Schuurma, De Marez, & Colpaert, 2014).

 The point is not that expert-knowledge has no value anymore, or that every amateur can take up any task.
 Rather, what these examples show is